 Ingredients

-- 200 g fresh blueberries, rinsed, patted dry
+- 200 grams fresh blueberries, rinsed and patted dry

 Materials: